spookylukey/django-htmx-patterns/inline_partials.rst

 Having partial templates in separate files makes the logic harder to follow.
 Thanks to `django-render-block
 <https://github.com/clokep/django-render-block>`_, however, instead of an
-include and separate files, we can put the partials into a named blocks in their original location, and then just render that block if we have an HTMX request.
+include and separate files, we can put the partials into named blocks within the main template, and then just render that block if we have an HTMX request.

 In our example, as before, we have a paged list of objects (monsters, in this case), with a “load more” style paging control at the end.
 When the button is